himedlooff/frontend-pattern-library-workflow/proposal.md

 Front-end pattern library adventures

 **Description:**
 Introducing a pattern library into your front-end workflow can be a huge benefit to not only front-end developers, but also your entire team.
 This session will examine Mike's experiences bringing a pattern library concept into his workflow.
-It will cover his baby steps like _thinking patterns-first_ and creating a simple _page-o-patterns_.
+It will cover his baby steps, experiments, current preferred workflow and the culmination of his journey so far.
-He'll cover experiments with using GitHub Pages and the GitHub API to host a pattern library with contextual issue tracking.
-Evolving, he'll explore adding documentation and implementing a pattern library generator into a task runner-based workflow.
-Finally, Mike admits his pattern library obsession and shares the culmination of his journey so far, creating his own open source pattern library parser Dox-ray, setting him on a path, which will someday lead him to attaining pattern library nirvana.

 **Abstract:**
 Introducing a pattern library into your front-end workflow can be a huge benefit